Materials-Consortia/OPTIMADE/optimade.rst

   If a list is replaced by a reference marker, the client MAY use the provided URL to obtain the list items.
   If the field :field:`"returned_ranges"` is omitted, then the client MUST assume that the data is a continuous range of data from the start of the array up to the number of elements given until reaching the end-of-data-marker or next-marker.

-- **Sparse layout for one-dimensional list:** When the response sparsely communicates items for a one-dimensional OPTIMADE list property, each data line contains a JSON array on the format:
+- **Sparse layout for one-dimensional list:** When the response sparsely communicates items for a one-dimensional OPTIMADE list property, each data line contains a JSON array of the format:

   - The first item of the array is the zero-based index of list property item being provided by this line.
   - The second item of the array is the list property item located at the indicated index, represented using the same format as each line in the dense layout.